BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image44.jpeg)

-[**DÁIN IRONFOOT, LORD OF THE IRON HILLS 140
+[**DÃIN IRONFOOT, LORD OF THE IRON HILLS 140 POINTS**]
-POINTS**]

-[**DWARF, IRON HILLS, INFANTRY, HERO — HERO OF LEGEND**]
+[**DWARF, IRON HILLS, INFANTRY, HERO â€” HERO OF LEGEND**]

-[*Dáin Ironfoot is the Lord of the Iron Hills and cousin to Thorin, King Under the Mountain.
-As stubborn as he is formidable, Dáin is known across Middle-earth for his unrivalled skill in battle and his fearsome temper.
+[*DÃ¡in Ironfoot is the Lord of the Iron Hills and cousin to Thorin, King Under the Mountain.
+As stubborn as he is formidable, DÃ¡in is known across Middle-earth for his unrivalled skill in battle and his fearsome temper.
-Dáin charges into battle upon his great war boar and wields a massive Dwarven hammer which he uses to bludgeon and crush those Orcs foolish enough to stand in his way.
-Having led the Dwarves of the Iron Hills in countless battles, Dáin commands unwavering loyalty from those who follow him.
-At the Battle of the Five Armies, Dáin leads his kin against Azog's Legion to protect Thorin, his company, and the newly reclaimed kingdom of Erebor.*]
+DÃ¡in charges into battle upon his great war boar and wields a massive Dwarven hammer which he uses to bludgeon and crush those Orcs foolish enough to stand in his way.
+Having led the Dwarves of the Iron Hills in countless battles, DÃ¡in commands unwavering loyalty from those who follow him.
+At the Battle of the Five Armies, DÃ¡in leads his kin against Azog's Legion to protect Thorin, his company, and the newly reclaimed kingdom of Erebor.*]